What does diversity in office mean?

 Whatever decisions you take on recognizing and honoring diversity in your office should be explicitly documented.
 It sets standard and disallows favoritism of any form.
 People won’t be afraid to put themselves forward for your business when they know they are covered appropriately.

 VoguePay support diversity too.
-Our international payment gateway allows to do transactions across the globe without leaving Nigeria. we got your back.
+Our international payment gateway allows us to do transactions across the globe without leaving Nigeria. we got your back.